react-declarative/react-declarative/README.md

 ## Migrate

 > [!NOTE]
-> A lightweight version with only the `<One />` component and dependencies published in [react-declarative-lite](https://github.com/react-declarative/react-declarative-lite) npm package
+> A lightweight version with only the `<One />` component and dependencies published in [react-declarative-lite](https://github.com/react-declarative/react-declarative-lite) npm package.
+Useful when you want to use <One /> forms in existing app

 ```bash
 npm install --save react-declarative-lite